-If you have already tested your DNA at AncestryDNA, 23andMe (since Nov 2010), or MyHeritage DNA, you can transfer your raw DNA data file to FTDNA's Family Finder product and view your matches for free (note: the number of matches depends on the version of the kit you are transferring).
+If you have already tested your DNA at AncestryDNA, 23andMe (from Nov 2010 to Jul 2017), or MyHeritage DNA, you can transfer your raw DNA data file to FTDNA's Family Finder product and view your matches for free (note: the number of matches depends on the version of the kit you are transferring).
 You can then choose whether to pay US$19 to unlock additional features of Family Finder - including the chromosome browser, your myOrigins ethnicity estimate, and ancientOrigins.
 No DNA sample, postage or extended waiting is required, as you are simply transferring a copy of your raw DNA data file for processing.

 Go to FTDNA's Autosomal Transfer Program page for more details and to get started.

 - What types of DNA tests are available?

 - Which DNA testing company should I use?